Minsk Automobile Plant: Organization

 At some points of its history, MAZ was "united" with another heavy automobile company - BELAZ also located in Minsk area.

 In 1991, a division specialising in heavy wheeled military vehicles was spun off into a separate business, MZKT.

 MAZ is 100% state-owned company.

 Products

-Among other products, MAZ city buses (see pictures below) are operating throughout Belarus, as well as in Russia, Ukraine, Poland, Romania, Serbia, Latvia and Estonia.
+Among other products, MAZ city buses (see pictures below) are operating throughout Belarus, as well as in Russia, Ukraine, Poland, Bosnia and Herzegovina, Romania, Serbia, Latvia and Estonia.

 In Serbia, working in cooperation with a local-based company BIK (Bus industries Kragujevac), a production of gas-powered buses named BIK-203 has been agreed, which are based on the platform of MAZ-203 model.